Daniel-Chow-YC/Linux-Notes/Linux_Sys_Admin.md

 - ``renice -n -20  -p 1055``
   - -p, --pid

-## Administrating Users and Groups
+## Working with Users and Groups in Linux

 ### Users